The estimated reading time for this post is 4 minutes

 The camp coordinator was going on about how we are protected from plagues and diseases by the blood of Jesus.
 He was asking us to repeat some things after him.
 We were more than glad to repeat so long as we were getting closer to the main announcement.
 DaddySir, did you say, “Corpers wee?”, we are definitely, “waaah”, sir.

 The moment the state coordinator made the announcement, I did not hesitate to update my classmates, family, friends and well-wishers; “Abia camp shut down”.

 Brother NYSC, una see am now?
 Your enforced love no dey even carry weight.
 Small time, everything scatter.
 I no talk am?
 Nonsense and ingredients.

 The jubilation was much.
-People were hugging, hurriedly taking selfies and talking in many small clusters, oblivious to the other extra information being passed by the coordinators.
+People were hugging, hurriedly taking selfies and talking in many small clusters.
+We were oblivious to the extra information being passed by the coordinators.
 We had had enough.
 More than enough.